Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Introduction

-The standard Fisher analysis assumes the priors on the parameters to be uniform.
-In the high SNR limit, the likelihood is expected to be a narrowly peaked function around the maximum.
+Moreover, the standard Fisher analysis assumes the priors on the parameters to be uniform.
+In the high-SNR limit, the likelihood is expected to be a narrowly peaked function around the maximum.
 Therefore, no prior information is needed.
-In practice, this is not the case.
-As we will see throughout the paper, correlations among parameters rather than low SNR can limit the accuracy of parameter errors under the Gaussian likelihood approximation without priors.
-It is crucial to include prior information to obtain more accurate posterior samples that do not overestimate errors by orders of magnitude and go beyond the physical range of parameters \citep{Rodriguez_2013}.
-This issue has already been partially addressed in \citep{Iacovelli_2022a}, and some applications are already present in \citep{Branchesi_2023}.
+In practice, this might happen in just a few cases.
+Correlations among parameters rather than low SNR can limit the accuracy of parameter errors obtained under the Gaussian likelihood approximation without priors.
+This is because correlations can create wide likelihoods.
+Therefore, we look into the effect of including prior information so that posterior samples do not overestimate errors by orders of magnitude \citep{Rodriguez:2013mla} potentially going outside the physical range of parameters.

+The influence of including priors into standard Fisher analysis was introduced in~\citep{Vallisneri:2007ev}, and an implementation via a rejection sampling algorithm has been proposed in~\citep{Iacovelli:2022bbs}.
+Some hints to the importance of priors implementation are already present in \citep{Branchesi:2023mws}, mostly related to the inclination angle prior in the context of multi-messenger studies with binary neutron star systems.
+Furthermore, including priors is being exploited to ensure reliable distance errors, e.g., with a rejection sampling method in the work of \citep{Santoliquido:2024oqs} for machine learning classification and with the method proposed in our work in \citep{Cozzumbo:2024vxw} to reconstruct the expansion history of the universe in the bright sirens framework.
+However, we recognize that if there are multimodalities, they are not generally suppressed by including priors, as we show in this work.
+Multimodalities, which could arise from cyclic parameters, pose a delicate issue in the analysis.

-The scope of the following paper is twofold.
-Firstly, we describe a computationally efficient method to incorporate priors into our Fisher-matrix code, \texttt{GWFish} \citep{DupletsaHarms2023}.
-The new feature allows us to consider the prior astrophysical information on the parameters modelling the signal.
-The prior probability distribution can take on any functional form.
-Second and more importantly, we want to stress the role played by priors, even when these are non-informative, both in the approximate Fisher analysis and in the standard Bayesian approach.
-This is done by consistently comparing our prior-informed Fisher results to the full Bayesian results for all of the available GW data from the public Gravitational Wave Transient Catalogs (GWTCs) \citep{Abbott_2019, Abbott_2021, Abbott_2023}.
+The scope of this paper is twofold.
+First, we describe a computationally efficient method to incorporate priors into our Fisher-matrix code, \texttt{GWFish} \citep{Dupletsa:2022scg}.
+Compared to methods where parameter-estimation errors are calculated directly from Fisher matrices, sampling from a Gaussian likelihood with priors only takes about twice the computational time\footnote{Assuming we are drawing an order of magnitude of $10^4$ samples.
+See also discussion in~\ref{sec:sampling}.}.
+Second, we want to stress the role priors play both in the approximate Fisher analysis and the standard Bayesian approach.
+This is done by consistently comparing our prior-informed Fisher results to the full Bayesian results for all of the available GW data from the public Gravitational Wave Transient Catalogs (GWTCs) \citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}.